TexasInstruments/edgeai-keyword-spotting/README.md

 # Audio keyword spotting on Sitara MPU

-This repository has been validated on Texas Insruments AM62x and AM62Ax microprocessors for the 8.6 and 9.0 SDKs.
+This repository has been validated on Texas Insruments AM62x and AM62Ax microprocessors for the 8.6 SDK.

 ## What is this repo?